Turi Remety: History

 Turi Remety was first mentioned in written sources in 1451.

-In the 30s and 70s of the 19th century, there was a small metallurgical plant here.
+In the 1830s and 1870s, there was a small metallurgical plant here.
 In the 1830s and 1840s, the products of a small iron foundry on the Turya or Turychka rivers were famous.
 The iron foundry that operated in Turi Remety in the 1830s and 1870s.
 The plant also worked for export.
 That is why the products were stamped with the inscription "Ungvar" (Uzhhorod), not "Turje Remete" — for prestige.
 The plant also produced grave monuments: several of them still stand in the cemetery around the church.
 A metallurgical iron foundry operated in the village in the nineteenth century.
 At that time, specialists from Austria, Germany, and Hungary began to settle in Remete, improving the village life and bringing their own traditions.

 The cast-iron statues of Hercules and Hermes, which are now in Uzhhorod Castle, were cast in the village.

 Famous people

 The writer and scholar, pastor Ivan Murani (1881-1945) was born in the village.

-On October 15, 1925, Magda Adam, a world-renowned historian and doctor of the Hungarian Academy of Sciences, was born in the village.
+On 15 October 1925, Magda Ádám, a world-renowned historian and doctor of the Hungarian Academy of Sciences, was born in the village.